• Menu

 • Decorative fountains

-• And any other water features present in the building.
+• Any other water aerosol features present in the building

 The assessment becomes the backbone of the entire plan, demanding thorough documentation of system design, layout, and identification of potential hazard points.